 [19.0] Entrenchments

 An entrenchment does not count for stacking.
 Only one entrenchment can be placed on any one space.
-If he plays the Combat Engineers card during his Events segment instead of playing it during the segment, the active player can place 2 entrenchment markers on two supplied and controlled spaces of his choice.
+If he plays the Combat Engineers card during his Events segment instead of playing it during the Combat segment, the active player can place 2 entrenchment markers on two supplied and controlled spaces of his choice.
 Once a player loses control of a space after combat, the entrenchment marker is removed.

 [20.0] control